ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

     def tan(x, name=None):
         return ivy.tan(x)

-Let's look at another example, :code:`tan`, it is placed under :code:`functions` just like :code:`add`.
-By referring to the `tf.tan`_ documentation, we code the arguments accordingly, then link its return to :code:`ivy.tan` so that the computation operation is decided according to the backend framework.
+Likewise, :code:`tan` is also placed under :code:`math`.
+By referring to the `tf.tan`_ documentation, we add the same arguments, and simply wrap :code:`ivy.tan` in this case.
+Again, we do not support the :code:`name` argument for the reasons outlined above.

 **PyTorch**